Are you comparing Webflow vs WordPress and wondering which one is better for you?

 WordPress is used by more than 43% of all websites on the internet.
 That’s millions of users from every corner of the world and at different skill levels.

-It is fairly easy to use.
+It is user-friendly out of the box.
 However, it does come with a slight learning curve.
-Beginners will need to familiarize themselves with WordPress terms and concepts such as themes, plugins, the difference between posts vs pages, categories vs tags, and more.
+Beginners will need to familiarize themselves with WordPress terms and concepts such as themes, plugins, the difference between posts vs. pages, categories vs. tags, and more.

 Adding content to your website is fairly easy.
 WordPress comes with an intuitive visual editor called the block editor.